Meise90/EquiTime-App/README.md

 After filling out the forms (validation of each data, unique username and email address) the user gets two
 emails: a welcome email and email with one-time generated token to confirm his identity, email address and finish the registration process.
 After that user gets logged in automatically and can start using the app.
-In database he is marked as active user.
-If user doesn't activate his account in 24 hours by clicking the link he will be deleted from the database - Celery and Celery-beat are responsible for this task.
+In the database he gets marked as an active user.
+If the user does not activate his account within 24 hours by clicking the link he will be deleted from the database - Celery and Celery-beat are responsible for this task.
 Beat is checking the database every single hour.
 </details>